 “Tangent has some huge plans for the next few months.”

 In the last throes of 2021 we were delighted to be awarded new work with the Homelessness World Cup.
 This is very new, so we can’t say much, but more coming on this in the next few months!
 We also won work with Progressive Alliance, an organisation dedicated to changing the political system in order to change society.

 In studio news, we were delighted to get the gang back together for a good five months there!
-The vast majority of our plants survived the 18 or so months with only occasional attention (our giant, stolen pathos is still greatly missed, RIP) and it was good to not hear the daily shriek of the Skype ringtone.
+The vast majority of our plants survived the 18 or so months with only occasional attention (our giant, stolen pothos is still greatly missed, RIP) and it was good to not hear the daily shriek of the Skype ringtone.
 We managed to host a couple of interns in the summer, which was nice - Tessa was fundamental to our work on Transforming Timber and also contributed Tangent’s Fedrigoni 365 2022 entry, while Amy was brilliant as we developed the identity for Connect Alloa.
 We spent a few nice afternoons in the pub, including a Christmas lunch that was just early enough to still be allowed, and we went axe throwing, where Sian showed everyone else up with her ridiculous latent axe throwing ability.

 2022 starts off different in many ways to 2021 - and in some upsettingly familiar ways as well.
 Tangent has some huge plans for the next few months though, and we’re looking forward to being back together in the same space soon to put them into action.